Rectonic/face_id_project/README.md

 - Uses OpenCV's high-quality DNN face detector (`res10_300x300_ssd_iter_140000.caffemodel`).
 - Extracts 512-D ArcFace embeddings with ONNX Runtime for accurate identity separation.
 - Auto-builds an in-memory gallery from portrait images stored in `templates/faces/`, averaging all photos per person for stability.
-- Live webcam panel captures a frame on demand and overlays the best match with a friendly greeting.
+- Live webcam panel continuously matches frames while the camera is active and overlays the best match with a friendly greeting.
 - Adjustable similarity and detection thresholds so you can tune sensitivity quickly.
 - REST API exposes `/api/detect`, `/api/match`, and `/faces/<filename>` for integration tests or headless workflows.